kennytilton/mxtodomvc/README.md

                   "Inspired by <a href=\"https://github.com/tastejs/todomvc/blob/master/app-spec.md\">TodoMVC</a>."]]
       (p credit))))
 ````
-One nice win is that we now effectively have [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components). `mxtodo-credits` is rather simple, but another function could take as many parameters as necessary to be reusable.
+We now effectively have [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components). `mxtodo-credits` is rather simple, but another function could take as many parameters as necessary to be reusable.

 Note also that, yes, we can mix standard CLJS with our "HTML" because, again, it is all CLJS.
-### tag: wall-clock
+### checkout tag: wall-clock
 Reminder:
 ````bash
 git checkout wall-clock